Who is the Lord-Lieutenant of County Londonderry?

 Contact us at clerk@lord-lieutenantoflondonderry.com

-HOW DO I APPLY FOR A 100TH/105TH BIRTHDAY CARD OR SIGNIFICANT WEDDING ANNIVERSARY CARD?
+HOW DO I APPLY FOR A 100TH/105TH AND UPWARDS BIRTHDAY CARD OR SIGNIFICANT WEDDING ANNIVERSARY CARD?

 For many people, receiving a congratulatory card from His Majesty The King to mark a significant birthday or wedding anniversary is a very special part of their celebrations.